burdettadam/marty-microservices-framework/docs/guides/MIGRATION_GUIDE.md

 The following patterns were used in the legacy `marty_chassis` system and have been fully migrated:

-- `from marty_chassis import ChassisConfig` → `from src.framework.config_factory import create_service_config`
+- `from marty_chassis import ChassisConfig` → `from framework.config_factory import create_service_config`
-- `from marty_chassis.logger import get_logger` → `from src.framework.logging import UnifiedServiceLogger`
+- `from marty_chassis.logger import get_logger` → `from framework.logging import UnifiedServiceLogger`
-- `from marty_chassis.metrics import MetricsCollector` → `from src.framework.observability.monitoring import MetricsCollector`
+- `from marty_chassis.metrics import MetricsCollector` → `from observability.monitoring import MetricsCollector`
-- `from marty_chassis.plugins.manager import PluginManager` → `from src.framework.plugins import PluginManager`
+- `from marty_chassis.plugins.manager import PluginManager` → `from framework.plugins import PluginManager`

 All chassis code has been successfully migrated and removed from the repository.